 Four different climbers have played the role of lead reviewer of belay devices over that time, and it is remarkable how little variance they have found in their testing.
 This isn't a case of advertising dollars holding sway either.
 All the belay devices tested were purchased by OutdoorGearLab on the retail market, and the reviewers had no financial incentive to score any product over another.
 Our conclusions are based entirely on our interactions with these devices.
 We sought out opinions from friends and acquaintances, but anything we couldn't prove ourselves we either left out or mentioned the source.
 Here's how we specifically tested each model for our various comparison metrics.

-compared the relative braking strengths and device engagement for various assisted braking devices.
+By climbing with each device regularly we got a good sense of how quickly and strongly each one engaged when a climber fell or took on the rope.
+We used skinny 9mm lines and thicker workhorse ropes in the 9.7-10.2mm range to see if there was a performance difference and also compared how hard we had to hold down on the brake hand to hold the weight of the climber.
+We also scoured the climbing literature and reported on some interesting tests by the German Alpine Club that compared the relative braking strengths and device engagement for various assisted braking devices.
 With the increasing popularity of passive assisted devices, and some manufacturer claims that they perform as well as an active device, it was interesting to see some lab tests that compared their effectiveness and showed their weaknesses.

 We rappelled and lowered with each device dozens of times, and would switch devices between routes to get that side-by-side comparison of how smooth they felt relative to each other.